AlexaCai/recipe-app/1.1/README.md

 Still on the Command Prompt (and in the folder path where the Python file  has been saved), run the command `python <script filename>` (**see point D in image below**).
 This will start the Python interpreter and asks it to run commands from the specified script file.
 The results of the codes will then be displayed in the Command Prompt.

-**Note**: If the codes aren't rendering as supposed in step 1.4, it's possible to use the Python shell REPL running `python`, and write the codes line by line directly in it to see the output for each line (which is useful to try out syntax or quick debugging). **See point C in image below**.
+**Note**: If the codes aren't rendering as supposed when running `python <script filename>`, it's possible to use the Python shell REPL running `python` and write the codes line by line directly in it to see the output for each line (which is useful to try out syntax or quick debugging). **See point C in image below**.

 ![Python REPL and script running](https://github.com/AlexaCai/recipe-app-cli/blob/main/1.1/2%20-%20REPL%20testing%20and%20script%20running.png?raw=true)